GVU Graduate Student Awards Program

-GVU Distinguished Master's Students
+GVU Distinguished Master's Student Finalists (with advisors)

 Funds from the Foley Endowment are used to support the students and research activities of the GVU Center, including the Foley Scholars Fellowships, awarded annually to two graduate students on the basis of personal vision, brilliance, and potential impact.
 Foley Scholars are selected by an advisory board comprised of GVU alumni, current faculty, and industry partners during the fall semester.